CanFactory/canfactory-html/README.md

 Stability
 ---------
 This library is used to support unit tests in production code and can be considered relatively stable.
-New features subject to change are marked with @Beta annotation
+New features subject to change are marked with the @Beta annotation

 Usage
 -----